How To Get Water Out Of Your Ear Without Damaging It?

 2. Inhaling Steam

 This is the answer to the question, how to get water out of your ear in the most natural way possible?
-What steam does is open up the
+What steam does is open up the Eustachian tubes which help in getting rid of water in ear immediately.

 In fact, inhaling steam is one of the quickest ways to get water out of your ear.
 Heat does the job of softening ear wax, which enables the quick and easy flow of water from your ears.
 So just like you use steam to clear your blocked nose, you can do the same for the ears.